+- Complete the Verification Thesis is Ready to Defend form.
+After completion, this e-form will automatically be sent to your mentor and CCaTS.
 In order to obtain approval to proceed with your final thesis defense, you must submit the final draft of your thesis to your CCaTS education specialist and the bulleted items above at least three weeks prior to your anticipated defense date or your defense may need to be rescheduled.

 Final Oral Examination (thesis defense)

 You are expected to pass your Final Oral Examination — a public forum in which you present your research and then take questions from the audience — before the completion of your degree program.

 The Final Oral Examination cannot be completed until the following criteria have been met: